Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

 \item there exists a divisorial contraction $\nu:W'\to W$, with $W$ a locally $\mathbb Q$--factorial projective Fano variety, whose exceptional locus $\overline E$ is the strict transform of $D$ on $W'$ and such that $\nu(D)=U$ is an irreducible surface supporting the base locus scheme $B$ of $\nu\inv$.
-In particular, $B$ is generically smooth and $\nu$ is generically the blow--up of the surface $U$.
+The base locus scheme $B$ is generically smooth , irreducible and $\nu$ is generically the blow--up of the surface $U$.

 \item The induced birational map $\mu':X'\map W$ (or $\mu:X\map W$) is given by a linear system in $|(3e-1)H'-eE|$.